 Ciarlo was taken right next door to an infant stabilization room.
 The SDU allows mother and baby to stay close while having immediate access to highly specialized care.
 After being stabilized, the team brought Ciarlo to Kira’s bedside before taking him to the Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU), just a short walk away.

-Less than 24 hours after Ciarlo was born, pediatric neurosurgeons performed the delicate surgery to close the hole in his spine.
+Less than 24 hours after Ciarlo was born, a pediatric neurosurgeon performed the delicate surgery to close the hole in his spine.
 The procedure went well and while he recovered in the N/IICU, Ciarlo began the next chapter of his journey to manage the complications the condition had caused in utero.

 Like many patients with spina bifida, Ciarlo developed hindbrain herniation, where the hindbrain descends into the upper portion of the spinal canal in the neck, blocking the circulation of cerebrospinal fluid.
 This blockage causes hydrocephalus, an accumulation of fluid in the brain.
 Ciarlo has a shunt to relieve the pressure on his brain caused by the buildup of fluid, and walks with braces.